apache/mesos/docs/external-containerizer.md

 * MESOS_LIBEXEC_DIRECTORY = path to mesos-executor, mesos-usage, ...
 This information is always present.

-* MESOS_WORK_DIRECTORY = slave work directory.
-This should be used for distinguishing slave instances.
+* MESOS_WORK_DIRECTORY = agent work directory.
+This should be used for distinguishing agent instances.
 This information is always present.

-**Note** that this is specifically helpful for being able to tie a set of containers to a specific slave instance, thus allowing proper recovery when needed.
+**Note** that this is specifically helpful for being able to tie a set of containers to a specific agent instance, thus allowing proper recovery when needed.

-* MESOS_DEFAULT_CONTAINER_IMAGE = default image as provided via slave
+* MESOS_DEFAULT_CONTAINER_IMAGE = default image as provided via agent
 flags (default_container_image).
 This variable is provided only in calls to `launch`.